wwatson4506/TeensyRA8876-8080/README.md

 // The following are the default defines for the Teensy 4.1 and Dev Board 5 (DB5).
 // External backlight control connected to this Arduino pin.
 Can be controlled with PWM.
 // Otherwise 3.3v
-// Un-comment this define for pin control of backlite.
+// Un-comment one of these defines for pin control of backlite.
-//#define BACKLITE 5 or change to your pin choice
+//#define BACKLITE 5 or change to your pin choice.
+//#define BACKLITE 29 // Kurt's DB5 shield.

 #if defined(ARDUINO_TEENSY41)
 // Hardware defines T4.1